yeadamk/snake-pathfinding/README.md

 # Overview

-A snake game using different pathfinding algorithms such as the Hamiltonian cycle, Breath First Search, and A*.
-The game is built specifically for Chrome, thus may not be compatible with other browsers.
+A snake game built in Vanilla JavaScript using different pathfinding algorithms:
+- Hamiltonian cycle
+- Breath First Search
+- A*

+> Use Chrome

 ## License